 entry as a European Economic Area (EEA) passport holder - EEA passport holders do not require visas to enter the UK as visitors

-usual UK visitor, work or study visas - see which visas you may be able to apply for on the Government’s website
+usual UK visitor, work, or study visas - see which visas you may be able to apply for on the Government’s website

 Note that you can only claim asylum once you are physically in the UK (see below).

-If you are applying for a regular visitor, work or study visa, you need to attend a biometrics appointment (ie an appointment to provide face scans and fingerprints) at a visa application centre (VAC) before entering the UK.
+If you are applying for a regular visitor, work, or study visa, you need to attend a biometrics appointment (ie an appointment to provide face scans and fingerprints) at a visa application centre (VAC) before entering the UK.

 If you are applying for a Ukraine Family Scheme or a Homes for Ukraine visa using a valid Ukrainian passport, you can provide biometric details (ie face scans and fingerprints) after you arrive in the UK.

 If you are applying for a Ukraine Family Scheme or a Homes for Ukraine visa without a Ukrainian passport (eg you have an ID card or a different passport), you have to attend a biometrics appointment at a VAC before entering the UK.
+Note that, as of 30 June 2022, VACs in Ukraine are closed.
+You should check the Government’s website for updates.

 For more information, see the Government’s guidance.